prachijha05/Ransomware-detection-project/README.md

-# 🛡️ Implementation and Detection of Ransomware Attacks
+# 🛡️ Ransomware Simulation & Detection System

 A cybersecurity project that simulates ransomware behavior in a controlled sandbox environment and detects suspicious file activity in real time using Python.